-The U.S. Department of Energy (DOE) Office of Legacy Management (LM) conducted the Gunnison, Colorado, Uranium Mill Tailings Radiation Control Act (UMTRCA) Title I Disposal Site (site) annual site inspection on July 31, 2018 and the five-year groundwater monitoring event in July 2016.
+The U.S. Department of Energy (DOE) Office of Legacy Management (LM) conducted the Gunnison, Colorado, Uranium Mill Tailings Radiation Control Act (UMTRCA) Title I Disposal Site (site) inspection on September 4, 2019.
 No cause for a follow-up inspection was identified.

 No changes were observed on the disposal cell or in the associated diversion channels.
-Inspectors identified several minor maintenance needs and addressed most during the inspection.
+Inspectors identified several minor maintenance needs and addressed most during the site inspection.

-The most recent groundwater monitoring results were below the site-specific uranium action level in all point-of-compliance (POC) wells.
+The most recent sampling event occurred in July 2016.
+The next scheduled monitoring event will occur in 2020.
+Groundwater monitoring results were below the site-specific uranium action level in all point-of-compliance (POC) wells.